 Bonefish are named for the many fine bones they contain or for their elusive habits, with names such as grey ghost.
-In French Polynesia they are called o'io, albule or "sorte de mulet".
+It is known and called in Kiribati as' te ikari'a fish of many bones.
+In French Polynesia they are called o'io, albule or 'sorte de mulet'.

 Recreational fishers stalk bonefish as they move across shallow sandy areas hunting shrimps, small molluscs and crabs.
-Bonefish are caught by fly fishing - a special method in which fishers use a rod and reel with a line and an almost weightless fly or "lure" to encourage the fish to strike.
+Bonefish are caught by fly fishing - a special method in which fishers use a rod and reel with a line and an almost weightless fly or'lure' to encourage the fish to strike.